• Skip to primary navigation

 • Combine all ingredients in a medium bowl and mix thoroughly.

-• Pat the entire surface of the pork shoulder with the rub.
-Make sure to get all of the nooks and crannies.
+• Rub the entire surface of the pork shoulder with the rub.
+Be sure to cover all of the surfaces and get all of the nooks and crannies.

-• Add olive oil to a large skillet and brown the pork shoulder on all sides.
-This step is optional, but I think it adds extra 'bark' – yum!
+• Add olive oil to a large skillet and brown the rubbed pork roast on all sides, over medium heat.
+This step is optional, but I highly recommend it for optimal flavor.

-• Add a few tablespoons of the sauce (if using) to the bottom of the crock pot and smear around just to cover the bottom.
+• Add a few tablespoons of the sauce to the bottom of the crock pot and smear around just to cover the bottom.

-• Add the pork shoulder and cover the surface with remaining sauce.
+• Add the pork shoulder and cover the surface with 1 cup of sauce.

-• Cover and let cook on low for about 7 hours or until it pulls apart easily.
+• Cover and let cook on low for 7-8 hours or until it pulls apart easily with a fork.

 Notes